alexhkurz/introduction-to-coalgebraic-logic/contents/Powerdomains.md

 ## Modal Logic

-... (under construction ... enter at your own risk) ...

 We have seen that coalgebra morphisms express a particular back-and-forth condition.
 It is interesting to study its logical ramifications.

-The key is to ask: Which logic is invariant under coalgebra morphism?
+The key questions are: Which logic is invariant under coalgebra morphisms (bisimulation)?
+Which logic is invariant under forward (or backward) simulation?

+### The Logic of Bisimulation

 The answer is given by the "bounded quantifiers" $\Box$ and $\Diamond$.
 Usually they are considered as syntactic operations on formulas.
-But I want to treat them here as operations on "semantic" propositions, that is, on subsets of $X$ where $\xi:X\to\mathcal PX$ is a coalgebra.
-We define
+But I want to treat them here as operations on "semantic" propositions, that is, on subsets of $X$ where $$\xi:X\to\mathcal PX$$

+is a coalgebra.
+We rewrite the usual definition of the semantics of $\Box$ and $\Diamond$ in terms of the coalgebra structure $\xi$ as follows.

 \begin{gather}
 \Box a = \xi^{-1}(\{b\subseteq X \mid b\subseteq a\})\\